 The subscriber may receive a fine of up to 1,500 euros (7,500 euros for a company), based on the negligent use of his internet connection after warnings.
 In more serious cases, the Public Prosecutor will charge the subscriber with a copyright offence, pursuant to existing law.
 In addition to the normal remedies (a fine or imprisonment), the court was empowered to order that the defendant’s Internet access be suspended for up to 1 year.
 Telephony or television services were not affected.
 However, this power has been repealed (see below).

 On 29 September 2011, HADOPI published its first Report, setting out in detail its history and legal background and providing information on its first year of practical activities.
-HADOPI publishes monthly statistics on its Graduated Response activities and a six-monthly report on licit and illicit consumption of copyright content.
+On 30 November 2017, the Autorité published its latest Report, covering 2016-17.

 Since April 2015, the Authority has taken to writing letters to subscribers after receipt of the first warning email, seemingly as a less expensive response to a second detection than the registered letter envisaged by the scheme.
 In July 2015 it was reported that HADOPI in fact handles only 50 per cent of the approximately 70,000 infringements reported to it by right holders each day.